How Embedding YouTube Videos on Your Blog Backfires

 To this day you risk embedding a video that will not be visible from many countries even in case you can see it yourself.

-Personally I use a VPN (Virtual Private Network) that obfuscates my whereabouts so that I can access content that has been limited in my area.
+Why?
+So that I could access content that has been limited in my area.

 In many cases it’s just a bland black screen with some kind of “keep out” message.